Jesse Pippy: Healthcare

 Pippy introduced legislation in the 2020 legislative session that would fine healthcare facilities that engage in patient brokering.

 Immigration

-In March 2021, during a debate on legislation that would require counties to end their 287(g) contracts with U.S. Immigration and Customs Enforcement, Pippy unsuccessfully attempted to amend the bill to create exemptions for Frederick County.
+Pippy opposes any bills that would change how Maryland counties participate in the 287(g) program, saying that he believes any state-level restrictions on the program could be challenged in court since the 287(g) program is a federal program.
+In March 2021, during a debate on legislation that would require counties to end their 287(g) program contracts with U.S. Immigration and Customs Enforcement, he unsuccessfully attempted to amend the bill to create exemptions for Frederick County.